AI & Technology

 Multi-modal personalization

-Future keyboards will adapt not just to how you type, but to your voice patterns (for voice-to-text), your handwriting (for stylus input), and even the emotional tone you're writing in.
-That last one sounds a bit sci-fi — but the signal is already there in the words you choose.
+Moreover, Future keyboards will adapt not just to how you type, but to your voice patterns (for voice-to-text), your handwriting (for stylus input), and even the emotional tone you're writing in.
+Furthermore, That last one sounds a bit sci-fi — but the signal is already there in the words you choose.

 Cross-device continuity

 Personalization data today is mostly siloed to one device — which is annoying if you switch between your phone and tablet.
-The next generation will sync personalization profiles (not raw data) across devices securely.
+Hence, The next generation will sync personalization profiles (not raw data) across devices securely.
 Your keyboard should know you on every device, not just the one you happened to start with.

 Proactive writing assistance